634750802/chartjs-plugin-roughness/README.md

   `arc`, `quadraticCurveTo`, `rect`, `ellipse`, `bezierCurveTo` while roughness chart rendering. `ellipse` was **not** implemented by `roughjs`, you should provide your own polyfill if you want this feature.
 - This package [override](./path2d.patch.js) `window.Path2D` class and should act same as original.
+- This package [override](./tooltip.patch.js) `TooltupPlugin` class to skip drawing tooltip background using roughness.
+  Set tooltip plugin option `preventSkipBackgroundRoughness` to `true` to prevent it.